-University of Nevada, Las Vegas Partners with PLTW in Support of STEM Education
+University of Nevada, Las Vegas Partners with PLTW

 INDIANAPOLIS (February 11, 2014) – The University of Nevada, Las Vegas (UNLV) has joined Project Lead The Way (PLTW) as an affiliate partner to support PLTW’s middle school Gateway programs in Nevada.
 UNLV joins approximately 50 other colleges, universities, and research institutions providing support for PLTW and its network of over 5,000 schools in the United States.